|

 You can also create art using Photoshop or Illustrator (or their free counterparts: Gimp and Inkscape.)

-If you’re new to creating printables, you can also create simple graphics using a free program like Canva.
+If you’re new to creating printables, you can create simple graphics using a free program like Canva.
 (Please read the licensing information about using Canva images and elements in items you sell.

 Some of the best-selling art prints are just quotes and phrases in simple font combinations.
 (Be sure to check and make sure that your quote isn’t copyrighted first.)